MicrosoftDocs/mixed-reality/mixed-reality-docs/implementing-3d-app-launchers.md

 ## 3D deep links (secondaryTiles)

 > [!NOTE]
-> This feature was added as part of the 2017 Fall Creators Update (RS3) for immersive headsets and will be supported by HoloLens with the upcoming RS4 update (you can test it early by installing the [HoloLens RS4 Preview](hololens-rs4-preview.md).
-Make sure your application is targeting a version of the Windows SDK greater than or equal to 10.0.16299 on immersive Headsets and 10.0.17125 on HoloLens.
+> This feature was added as part of the 2017 Fall Creators Update (RS3) for immersive (VR) headsets and as part of the April 2018 Update (RS4) for HoloLens.
+Make sure your application is targeting a version of the Windows SDK greater than or equal to 10.0.16299 on immersive (VR) headsets and 10.0.17125 on HoloLens.
 You can find the latest Windows SDK [here](https://developer.microsoft.com/en-US/windows/downloads/windows-10-sdk).

 >[!IMPORTANT]
 >3D deep links (secondaryTiles) only work with 2D UWP apps.
 You can, however, create a [3D app launcher](implementing-3d-app-launchers.md) to launch an exclusive app from the Windows Mixed Reality home.